sarthaktexas/sarthaktexas/README.md

 # Howdy! 👋

 I'm **Sarthak Mohanty**, a rising high school junior and a fullstack developer and UI/UX designer.
+Besides programming I enjoy 📷 photography, 🚵 riding my bike, and hanging out with friends.
+You should check out @hackclub!

 🌎 https://sarthakmohanty.me